hacspec/blog/content/posts/hax-v0-1/index.md

 The successful typechecking in F\* proves two properties on the Rust code.

 ## Non-panicking subtraction

-First it shows that the lines with
+First, it shows that the lines with

 ```rust
 order.quantity -= m.quantity;